ThejasKiranPS/tweet-thread-saver/README.md

 A website where you can save & download your favourite tweets.
-You can get the tweet either by mentioning our bot -> *@threadsaverbfh* or by copying the url of tweet and add it in the site.
+You can get the tweet either by mentioning our bot -> *@threadsaverbfh* or by copying the url of tweet and adding it in the site.

 ## Team members